ConnorJamesRice/Movie-Recommendations/README.md

 Feel free to explore the notebook to gain a deeper understanding of the movie recommendation system and its various approaches.

-This formatting should help make your README cleaner and more organized.
-You can also add more details or improve the content based on your preferences.